muuhesham/graduation_project/README.md

 **Fa3liat** is a comprehensive web application platform for creating events, managing tickets, and handling online payments.
 The platform supports both general-admission and seat-based events with multiple ticket tiers, organizer onboarding workflows, and AI-assisted event discovery.

+> 💡 **Looking for the full application?**
+> To view or run the entire project (including Backend, Frontend Web, and Mobile App), please visit the repository: https://github.com/muuhesham/source_code_gp.
 ---

 ## 📋 Table of Contents